AckerlyXu/heima/articles/vpn-gateway/vpn-gateway-connect-different-deployment-models-portal.md

 ---
-title: Connect classic virtual networks to Azure Resource Manager VNets: Portal | Azure
+title: 'Connect classic virtual networks to Azure Resource Manager VNets: Portal | Azure'
 description: Learn how to create a VPN connection between classic VNets and Resource Manager VNets using VPN Gateway and the portal
 services: vpn-gateway
 documentationcenter: na